lechmazur/buyout_game/README.md

 ## How One Game Works

 1. **Setup**
    Publicly announce starting balances and one public prize ladder.
+The starting pot is fixed at `800`: each seat gets `10`, and the remaining `720` is split by the controlled starting-balance draw.

 2. **Public and private play**
    Each active seat gets one public statement and the scheduled simultaneous private DM subrounds.
+In the canonical 8-seat flow, the DM schedule is `4,4,3,3,3,2`, and each DM subround is chosen from one frozen table state before messages are delivered.

 3. **Transfers**
    Transfers are binding, integer-only, and private.
-Each seat may target at most **2** distinct recipients in the phase, and the later public balance update shows the net effect without fully revealing who paid whom.
+Each seat may target at most **2** distinct recipients in the phase.
+Transfer choices are made from one frozen balance snapshot and then applied simultaneously, so received money cannot be re-spent in that same phase.
+The later public balance update shows the net effect without fully revealing who paid whom.

    Ordinary promises are non-binding.
 The binding economic actions in the protocol are transfers, structured settlement submissions, and fallback buyout bids.